arun-r-007/ProcView/README.md

-# 🧠  Process Manager – A Real-Time Linux Terminal-Based Process Viewer in C
+# 🧠  ProcView – A Real-Time Linux Terminal-Based Process Viewer in C

 A colorful, real-time, terminal-based process manager written in **C** for Linux systems.
 This project mimics a simplified version of tools like `top` or `htop`, displaying critical process information directly from the `/proc` filesystem.